-We are industry-leading ISF calibrators with nearly a decade of experience.
-We provide a professional TV calibration service for all makes, models and display types including:
+We are industry-leading, ISF-certified calibrators with over a decade of experience.
+We offer a professional TV calibration service throughout mainland UK (London, Birmingham, Manchester, Leeds, Newcastle, Glasgow, Cardiff, etc.) for all makes, models, and display types including:

-We operate throughout all of the central and southern regions of the UK and can come to your home on a day that suits you.
-The process starts with us assessing the lighting conditions of the room your TV is in.
+The calibration process starts with us assessing the lighting conditions of the room your TV (or projector) is in.

-We will then utilise test equipment including a signal generator, colour analyser and dedicated software to ascertain the current performance of your display prior to adjustment.
+We will then utilise specialised equipment including an Ultra HD signal generator, spectroradiometer, colorimeter, and dedicated software to ascertain the current performance of your display (black level, light output, colour temperature, colour gamut) prior to adjustment.

-However, if you have a higher end display (displays that cost more than £1000), then TV calibration is most certainly worth it.
+However, if you have a high-end TV (displays that cost more than £1000), then calibration is most certainly worth it.
 We would say it is almost essential (as you might expect!).

 You have invested in a premium product that has huge potential, but without calibration – that potential is untapped.
 It’s like buying a Ferrari for someone who has not passed their driving test yet – the potential for excellence is there, but at the moment it’s a waste.

-Professional ISF calibration is a small investment (compared to the amount you have paid for your TV) that will instantly, and noticeably improve your viewing experience dramatically.
+Professional calibration is a small investment (compared to the amount you have paid for your new TV) that will instantly, and noticeably improve your viewing experience dramatically.

 We can make your colours more natural.

-We can bring out detail that is currently lost.
+We can bring out shadow detail that is currently lost.